SkyNet-Solutions/iot-gateway-samples/java/advanced-gateway-sample/README.md

     `mvn exec:java -Dexec.mainClass="com.ibm.iotf.sample.application.HomeApplication"`

-Observe that the Application provides option to control one or more devices,
+Observe that the Application provides list of options to control one or more devices,

 Also, In order to push a **firmware to a Gateway/device or reboot Gateway/device**, follow the [part-2 and part-3 of this recipe](https://developer.ibm.com/recipes/tutorials/raspberry-pi-as-managed-gateway-in-watson-iot-platform-part-2/).
 This shows how to push a firmware using the Watson IoT Platform dabashboard.